This Simple Technique will Help You Understand Your Health Identity

 I have all the power within me, right now, to reach my ideal body.

-Once you’ve gone through the list, note which affirmations did, and did NOT resonate with you—that’s a big clue into your non-conscious health identity.
+3. Once you’ve gone through the list, note which affirmations did, and did NOT resonate with you—that’s a big clue into your non-conscious health identity.

 Did you feel yourself agreeing that you deserve it?
 Resisting the idea that you have the necessary knowledge and skills?
 Once you illuminate those limiting background beliefs, you can start to question them.

-Innercises like this one get to the source of the problem, instead of just treating the symptoms.
-Once you have a healthy belief system about your body, you'll be making healthy decisions with ease.
+An Innercise like this one get to the source of the problem, instead of just treating the symptoms.
+Once you have a healthy belief system about your body, you'll find it much easier to accomplish your goals and dreams.

-Did this Innercise give you some clarity?
+Did this brain-building exercise, Innercise, give you some clarity.
 Let us know in the space below what your biggest obstacle is and how you plan to overcome it.